Course Syllabus

 • Participation assignments (e.g., in-class activities, in-class turn-ins, quizzes, and reading turn-ins) will not be accepted late.

-• Other assignments, unless noted otherwise, will have 10% of the total possible points deducted for each day they are late.
+• Other assignments, unless noted otherwise, will have 10% of the total possible points of the assignment deducted for each day they are late.

 • Additionally, these may be graded more slowly than assignments graded on-time as we cannot predict/schedule for grading late assignments.